 The Foodie

 Sure, all dads love to eat, but not all dads are gourmands.
 Take your foodie father out to dinner somewhere with a menu that’s sure to impress.
 One great option is New York Kitchen in the Finger Lakes, which offers an experience that goes beyond eating.
 There’s a hands-on kitchen which offers cooking classes, a wine education theater, a tasting room, a gift boutique, and a farm-to-table restaurant on the second floor overlooking Canandaigua Lake.
 It’s a dream for anyone truly passionate about food.
 It also offers an amazing sampling of New York-crafted foods, from dishes made with local ingredients to wine made with New York grapes.
-Visit Peck’s Arcade in Troy (pictured) for delicious “vegetable-forward” New American food in a chic and cozy atmosphere.
-And if you’re in the Buffalo area, book a table at Las Puertas, helmed by Acapulco-born, Montreal-trained acclaimed chef, Victor Gonzalez, for Mexican flavors made with French techniques (Open Tuesday-Saturday 5:00 PM- 10:00 PM).
+Visit The Culinary Institute of America in Hyde Park and have dad choose from four CIA chef-led and student-run world-class restaurants (plus a brewery and bakery) to enjoy a Father’s Day meal.
+And if you’re in the Buffalo area, book a table at Las Puertas, helmed by Acapulco-born, Montreal-trained acclaimed chef, Victor Gonzalez, for Mexican flavors made with French techniques (Open Wednesday-Saturday 5 PM - 9 PM).

 The Botanist

 Take your green-thumbed dad to stop and smell the roses.
 The Buffalo & Erie County Botanical Gardens (pictured) offers a botanical journey with its large collection of tropical and exotic plants.
 Take a guided tour through the gorgeous conservatory or just meander on your own time.
-There are also more than 11 acres of grounds waiting outside in Buffalo’s South Park, where you can walk and talk and enjoy the weather.
+There are also more than 156 acres of grounds waiting outside in Buffalo’s South Park, where you can walk and talk and enjoy the weather.
 In the Finger Lakes, enjoy a leisurely exploration of the Cornell Botanic Gardens, with its arboretum, gardens, trails, and greenhouses.
 Continue the nature appreciation and head right on into a hike through Ithaca’s gorges for breathtaking views.
 Pack up a tasty picnic of Dad’s favorite foods and head to Innisfree Garden in the Hudson Valley, where you’ll find peaceful and picturesque Chinese and Japanese gardens.
-Enjoy the garden’s waterfalls, sculptures, bridges, trails, and pond (a popular hangout for turtles), then settle in at one of the picnic tables for lunch.
+The garden is also offering a 1.5-hour Curator’s Tour on June 15, exploring Innisfree as one of the powerful icons of mid-twentieth-century garden design, or just enjoy the garden’s waterfalls, sculptures, bridges, trails, and pond (a popular hangout for turtles), then settle in at one of the picnic tables for lunch.

 The Goofball

 Let’s hear it for dad jokes!
 Keep your jokester pop inspired with fresh content.
 The National Comedy Center in Jamestown (pictured) is always a good bet.
 Dad can work his way through more than 50 interactive exhibits that delve into different genres of comedy—including a karaoke station with the chance to deliver classic bits from favorite comics.
 The Funny Bone comedy club in Syracuse is actually located inside Destiny USA, an enormous mall with plenty of dining and entertainment options.
-Swing by the go-karting track or the world’s largest indoor suspended ropes course before catching a stand-up show.
+Swing by the go-karting track or one of the world’s largest indoor suspended ropes courses before catching a stand-up show.
 And of course, there’s always live comedy happening in NYC.
-For a night of laughs, check out Carolines on Broadway for the Father and Sons Comedy Tour featuring the Kelly family of America's Got Talent fame.
+For a night of laughs, check out Gotham Comedy Club which has hosted comedy legends like Jim Gaffigan, Amy Schumer, Jerry Seinfeld, Sebastian Maniscalco, and Trevor Noah.

 The One in Need of Pampering

 Let’s get real—dads deserve pampering too!
 We think a day at the spa is a perfect Father’s Day option, and by the end of his back massage, we’re sure he’ll agree.
 At the Roosevelt Baths & Spa, Dad can rest in the natural Saratoga Springs mineral baths, get a massage, facial, and scrub.
 They offer a Gentleman’s Facial which specifically addresses razor burn and other male skin sensitivities.
-The award-winning spa at Mohonk Mountain House (pictured) offers a number of man-centric services, including the “Fuel Your Face” Gentleman’s Organic Facial, Man on the Go: Real Relief for Calves & Feet, and the Eagle Cliff Deep Tissue Massage, which focuses on recovery from sports and fitness.
+The award-winning spa at Mohonk Mountain House (pictured) offers a number of services, including the Deep Cleansing Renewal Facial that’s customized based on your skin’s needs, Nourishing Scalp, Hands, and Feet Ritual, and Deep Tissue Massage, which focuses on recovery from sports and fitness.
 Go all out and stay at the Turning Stone Resort Casino to relax and rejuvenate at the spa, then hit up the tables in the casino!
 A definite win-win.

 The Gearhead

 A gearhead is someone with a passion for automobiles, bikes, and other machines.
 If that’s your dad, we have suggestions.
-Saratoga Automobile Museum, for starters, has a large and gorgeous collection of antique race and sports cars, with fascinating rotating exhibits such as “RADwood Saratoga – A Celebration Of 80’s & 90’s Cars & Culture.”
-If he’s more into bikes, you’ll make his day with a visit to Motorcyclopedia in the Hudson Valley!
+Saratoga Automobile Museum, for starters, has a large and gorgeous collection of antique race and sports cars, with fascinating rotating exhibits such as “Speed - Style - Legacy: The Corvette Story.”
+If he’s more into bikes, you’ll make his day with a visit to Motorcyclepedia in the Hudson Valley!
 He’ll be wowed by more than 500 motorcycles, some dating back to 1897, plus plenty of memorabilia and other novelties from automotive history.
-For those racing fans, Dad can actually put his pedal to the metal at Watkins Glen International (pictured), home of the Formula One United States Grand Prix.
+For those racing fans, dad can actually put his pedal to the metal at Watkins Glen International (pictured), the former home of the Formula One United States Grand Prix.
 On select dates (including Father’s Day) visitors are allowed to take their cars around the circuit and feel like superstar race car drivers.

 The Sporty One

 Even if Dad’s the only one who loves sports, on Father’s Day, you’re a sports family (we promise you’ll have fun too!).
-Baseball season is in full swing and New York has some amazing teams repping it.
-Father’s Day Weekend, watch the New York Mets take on the Miami Marlins at their home turf, Citi Field in Flushing Meadows–Corona Park (pictured).
-Catch some minor league action and major thrills as the Rochester Red Wings play the Scranton/Wilkes-Barre RailRiders in the Silver Stadium.
+Baseball season is in full swing and New York has some amazing teams.
+On Father’s Day, June 15, watch the New York Mets take on the Tampa Bay Rays at their home turf, Citi Field in Flushing Meadows–Corona Park (pictured).
+The first 15,000 fans at this game get a free Hawaiin shirt!
+Catch some minor league action and major thrills as the Rochester Red Wings play the Jacksonville Jumbo Shrimp at Innovative Field while you celebrate dad at their Father’s Day celebration (and the first 2,000 fans score a free hat.)
 And June weather is absolutely perfect for a round of golf, which, we hear can be quite popular amongst dads.
 Christman's Windham House Country Inn and Golf Resort in the Catskills features a historic Colonial inn and 27-hole golf course on a 300-acre property.

 The Musical One